When to stop bathing kids together? Or with a parent? Expert Advice & Tips

 When either the adult or the child feels uncomfortable about it, then it should stop.

-For some parents, this may happen when they notice the kid looking at them in a way that makes them feel uncomfortable.
-Or they may stop as they notice puberty happening to their child’s body.
+For some parents, this may happen when they notice the kid looking at them in a way that makes them uncomfortable.
+Or they may stop when they notice puberty happening to their child’s body.
 Fathers (or parents with a penis) will often stop at the start of puberty or avoid bathing with children of a different sex (to them) because of a fear of being accused of paedophilia.

 What if the child is of a different sex? (to the parent)

-If the child is of a different sex, then again… follow the comfort rule ie it stops when someone feels uncomfortable.
+If the child is of a different sex, then again… follow the comfort rule, i.e. it stops when someone feels uncomfortable.

-What age should children stop bathing together?
+At what age should children stop bathing together?

 What if the children are of different genders?